IMBA Stem Cell Core Facility

 Human iPS Reprogramming Service

-We offer non-integrating reprogramming technologies to generate induced pluripotent stem cells (iPSC).
+We offer non-integrating reprogramming technologies such as the Sendai Virus System to generate induced pluripotent stem cells (iPSC).

 NOTE: The facility must comply with existing ethics laws therefore all patient material for iPS derivation must receive ethics approval.